 John's musical compositions, comprising ceremonial brass fanfares and Christmas carols and anthems, are published by Encore Publications.
 Amongst the venues in which his compositions have been performed are The Mansion House, Westminster Abbey, Washington National Cathedral and St Thomas's Church, Fifth Avenue, New York.

-John Morehen's national appointments have included:
+John Morehen's public appointments have included:

 John and his wife Marie (an alumna of The New England Conservatory of Music, Boston, and of American University, Washington DC) live in rural Nottinghamshire.
 John’s recreations include antiques (especially English domestic silver), genealogy, enjoying country life, and indulging in nostalgia.